zoran-cuckovic/QGIS-movement-analysis/README.md

 ## Manual
 # Least cost path
-*Friction surface*: a raster where each pixel represents difficulty of movement (energy expenditure, time, etc.)
+*Friction surface*: a raster where each pixel represents difficulty of movement (energy expenditure, time, etc.).

 *Departure points / destinations points*: two sets of points which will be connected by least cost paths.
 Same dataset can be used for both parameters, if needed.

 *Maximum distance*: points beyond this limit will not be connected.

-Output: a vector file (lines) of least cost paths.
+*Output*: a vector file (lines) of least cost paths.

 # Cost surface
-*Friction surface*: a raster where each pixel represents difficulty of movement (energy expenditure, time, etc.)
+*Friction surface*: a raster where each pixel represents difficulty of movement (energy expenditure, time, etc.).

 *Destination points*: a set of points for which the accumulated cost surfaces (ACS) will be calculated.

 *Maximum distance*: areas beyond this limit will not be analysed.

 *Inner buffer*: exclusion zone around each destination point which will be ingored.

 *Analysis type*: